danieldong51/nuggets-game/IMPLEMENTATION.md

 ## Plan for division of labor

 - Emily: Grid module, minus visualizer function
-- Daniel: Visualizer, Client
+- Daniel: Visualizer, Server
-- Georgia: Player
+- Georgia: Player, Server
-- Jeff: Spectator
+- Jeff: Client
-- We all do: Server, Testing, Documentation
+- We all do: Testing, Documentation

 ## Client